 Fluorescent probes of fluorescein and rhodamine type are often used in the study of various biological processes which are accompanied by change of intracellular pH.
 These biological processes can include nucleic acids, specific proteins, etc. Fluorescein provides intensive green fluorescence (excitation/emission 495/512 nm) at alkaline and neutral pH.
 On the other hand, rhodamine then exhibits intensive red fluorescence (excitation/emission 563/572 nm) at acidic pH.
 Direct connection of both indicators then allowed determination of change in fluorescence of fluorescein and rhodamine at two excitation/emission wavelengths.
 The ratio of intensities of fluorescent maxima is then linear in certain area of pH.

 The rhodamine and fluorescein type indicators are popular especially due to their good biocompatibility and high sensitivity at physiological conditions.
-The promising potential of probes included both fluorescein and rhodamine was predestined by described system in which fluorescein and rhodamine was linked through the diethylamine linker.
+The potential of probes containing both fluorescein and rhodamine was shown in a system, where fluorescein and rhodamine were linked through a diethylamine linker.
 This compound was successfully used for pH determination in mitochondria.
-We have developed indicator included both fluorescein and rhodamine having two excitation maxima at 494 nm and 566 nm which exhibit emission at 515nm and 585 nm.
-The ratio of emissions is dependent on change of pH and is linear in range of 6.6 – 7.8 pH.
+The developed indicator, composed of both fluorescein and rhodamine, has two excitation maxima- at 494 nm and 566 nm, exhibiting emission at 515 nm and 585 nm respectively.
+The ratio of emissions is dependent on change of pH and is linear in range of 6.6–7.8 pH.